MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

 This repository includes implementation for IoTHub.

-#### Persistancy Providers
+#### Persistency Providers

-The persistancy provider consist of an interface to enable the usage of a specific storage for long term persistancy:
+The Persistency provider consists of an interface to enable the usage of a specific storage for long term Persistency:

 ```
     public interface IHistoryStorage